standardebooks/jack-black_you-cant-win/src/epub/text/body.md

 moonlight, on his hands and knees now, shaking his head from side to side slowly.

 There was no alarm yet.
-The night was caim and still again.
+The night was calm and still again.
 There was the smell of burnt powder in the air.